digitallyinduced/ihp/Guide/your-first-project.markdown

 This happens because we only added the `created_at` column to the `Application/Schema.sql` file by using the Schema Designer.
 But the actual running Postgres server still uses the older database schema.

-To update the local postgres server, open the Schema Designer and click the `Push to DB` button.
+To update the local database, open the Schema Designer and click the `Push to DB` button.
 This button will destroy the database, reload the schema and then insert the fixtures.
 The last step is the reason why we saved our database state to `Application/Fixtures.sql` a moment ago.

-In general the workflow for making database schema changes locally is: Make changes to the `Schema.sql`, Save database state with `DB to Fixtures`, Update Database with `Push to DB`.
+In general the workflow for making database schema changes locally is: Make changes to the `Schema.sql`, save database state with `DB to Fixtures`, update Database with `Push to DB`.

 You can open [http://localhost:8000/Posts](http://localhost:8000/Posts) again.
 The error is gone now.